A computer system with a shield around itA computer system with a shield around it

 Collaborating with external partners can significantly enhance the effectiveness of threat identification during incident response.
 Law enforcement agencies, threat intelligence vendors, and other industry peers can provide valuable insights and intelligence on emerging threats and attack techniques.
 These external partners can also share information on attack campaigns and help identify the source of an attack.
 Collaborating with external partners can also enhance incident response capabilities by providing additional resources and expertise.

-See also How does vulnerability management help in achieving risk reduction?
+See also How does data backup help in achieving data recovery?

 Furthermore, collaborating with external partners can also help organizations stay up-to-date with the latest security trends and best practices.
 By working with industry peers and experts, organizations can gain a better understanding of the evolving threat landscape and adjust their incident response strategies accordingly.
 This can help organizations stay ahead of potential threats and minimize the impact of security incidents.